yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

 urlFragment: "acme-fitness-store"
 ---

-# Deploy Spring Boot Apps to Azure
+# Deploy Spring Boot Apps to Azure Spring Apps Enterprise

-Azure Spring Apps enables you to easily run Spring Boot and polyglot applications on Azure.
+Azure Spring Apps Enterprise enables you to easily run Spring Boot and polyglot applications on Azure.

 This quickstart shows you how to deploy existing applications written in Java, Python, and C# to Azure.
 When you're finished, you can continue to manage the application via the Azure CLI or switch to using the Azure Portal.